27.04.2026 Newsletter

 Problems for organisers and ticket providers:

-• Damage to reputation: Consumers often associate inflated prices with the initial seller, which can damage the brand image.
+• Reputational damage: Consumers often associate inflated prices with the original seller, which can damage the brand image.

-• Legal uncertainty: Unethical price mark-ups or inadequate measures against the secondary market could have legal consequences.
+• Legal uncertainty: Unreasonable price mark-ups or insufficient measures against the secondary market could result in legal consequences.

-• Limited control: Unauthorised resale makes it difficult for event organisers to enforce price structures and security measures such as personalised tickets.
+• Limited control: Unauthorised resale makes it difficult for event organisers to enforce pricing structures and security measures such as personalised tickets.

-• Invalid tickets: Consumers are increasingly complaining about tickets that lose their validity through an unauthorised resale, which causes dissatisfaction and loss of trust and is often associated with the initial seller.
+• Invalid tickets: Consumers are increasingly complaining about tickets that lose their validity due to unauthorised resale, leading to dissatisfaction and a loss of trust, and this is frequently associated with the original seller.

-The German government is planning the comprehensive regulation of the secondary ticket market in order to better protect both consumers and organisers.
-The core elements of the planned reform include
+The Federal Government is planning comprehensive regulation of the secondary ticket market to better protect both consumers and event organisers.
+The core elements of the planned reform include:

-• Transparency obligations: Platforms must clearly display the original price and the type of seller (private or commercial).
+• Transparency requirements: Platforms must clearly display the original price and the type of seller (private or commercial).

-• Price caps: Organisers are to be able to stipulate in their GTC that tickets may only be resold up to 30% above the original price.
+• Price caps: Event organisers should be able to stipulate in their terms and conditions that tickets may only be resold at a price not exceeding a certain percentage above the original price.

-• "Notice-and-takedown" principle: Platforms are to be obliged to quickly remove reported false information and provide a reporting system.
+• ‘Notice-and-takedown’ principle: Platforms should be obliged to remove reported false information promptly and to provide a reporting system.

 Technological solutions and compliance

-The planned measures to regulate the secondary ticket market not only oblige companies to adapt their business models and processes, they also make it possible to strengthen customer trust through innovative approaches.
-One promising solution is personalised tickets, which make their unauthorised resale considerably more difficult and give event organisers better control - a model that is already being successfully implemented at major events in Italy, for example.
-Authorised resale platforms can also play an important role by creating transparency and curbing the black market.
-In addition, technological tools such as blockchain technologies offer innovative approaches to ensure the traceability of tickets and effectively prevent manipulation.
-Such measures not only strengthen legal compliance, but also customer confidence in the integrity of ticket sales.
+The planned measures to regulate the secondary ticket market not only require companies to adapt their business models and processes, but also offer the opportunity to strengthen customer trust through innovative approaches.
+One promising solution is personalised tickets, which make unauthorised resale considerably more difficult and allow organisers greater control – a model that is already being successfully implemented in Italy, for example, at major events.
+Furthermore, authorised resale platforms can play a key role by creating transparency and curbing the black market.
+In addition, technological tools such as blockchain technologies offer innovative approaches to ensuring ticket traceability and effectively preventing tampering.
+Such measures not only strengthen legal compliance but also bolster customer confidence in the integrity of ticket sales.

-Now is the time to set the course: seize opportunities and minimise risks in ticket sales
+Set the course now: capitalise on opportunities and minimise risks in ticket sales

-The planned regulations for the secondary ticket market pose new challenges for ticket providers and event organisers.
-At the same time, they provide them with the opportunity to strengthen customer trust through legally sound and transparent business models and to position themselves as pioneers in a changing industry.
-Companies that react early to the planned changes can not only minimise legal risks, but can also secure long-term competitive advantages.
-Check your current ticket sales models: are your GTC, pricing models and processes ready for the upcoming regulations?
+The planned regulations for the secondary ticket market present new challenges for ticket providers and event organisers.
+At the same time, they offer the opportunity to strengthen customer trust through legally sound and transparent business models and to position oneself as a pioneer in a changing industry.
+Companies that respond to the planned changes at an early stage can not only minimise legal risks but also secure long-term competitive advantages.
+Review your current ticket sales models: Are your terms and conditions, pricing models and processes prepared for the upcoming regulations?

 Back to list